Pet adoption scams

 Experts believe at least 80% of sponsored advertisements about pets may be fake.

 How most of the scams work:

 You see a desirable animal listed for sale online, often on a classifieds website like Craigslist.org.
 Next, you reach out to the prospective seller and express interest in acquiring the animal.
 After you send money to the alleged owner to pay for the pet, you are told that additional funds are needed to cover the cost of things like “a ventilated shipping crate,” “insurance,” or other reasons.
 Regardless of how much money is sent, the alleged seller will find new reasons to ask for additional payment.
-This continues until you realize the scam and could be out of hundreds or thousands of dollars.
+This continues until you realize you have been scammed at which point you could be out hundreds or thousands of dollars.

-To avoid becoming a victim to a pet adoption scam, there are several steps you should take:
+To avoid becoming a victim of a pet adoption scam, there are several steps you should take:

 - Always meet your future pet in person before paying.
 Fraudsters will come up with a million reasons why you can’t see the pet in person and will offer you pictures instead.
 Insist on seeing the pet in person.
 If the seller will not allow you to see the animal in person, it's almost certainly a scam.

 - Beware of any seller who says she’s located out-of-town (or worse, overseas).
 Dealing with local sellers is usually the smart move.

 - Never wire money for any purchase.
 Never send money for a pet purchase unless you have seen the animal in person (as opposed to simply online).
 If the seller asks for payment via wire transfer, that’s a big red flag of fraud.
 Also beware of requests to pay by reloadable prepaid card, iTunes gift card, or another unusual payment method.
 Requests for payment via wire transfer (Western Union or MoneyGram) or prepaid debit card (Green Dot MoneyPak, Reloadit, or similar cards) are often a red flag for potential fraud.
 Payment sent via these methods is practically the same as sending cash.